peppertech/OracleJETWorkshop2019/README.md

 # OracleJET Workshop 2019
 This workshop is delivered in two parts.

 The first is how to create a web component for use with JET Core or Visual Builder, that contains a JET Timeline component which will read data from the Oracle ERP service showing invoice information.
 See [part 1 here](part1.md).
+The focus in this workshop is on teaching you techniques and best practices for developing scalable Web Components that can be used in other contexts, in particular, Visual Builder.

-The second part will be focused on the techniques neede for creating custom Themes for use in JET Core applications or in Visual Builder.
+The second part will be focused on the techniques needed for creating custom Themes for use in JET Core applications or in Visual Builder.
 See [part 2 here](part2.md).

 ## Get Started